MicroEJ/docs/ApplicationDeveloperGuide/nls.rst

       .. figure:: UI/NLS/images/microui_converted.png

-This also avoids embedding substitution tables and the complex layout management when the message is rendered with MicroVG.
+.. hint:: This also avoids embedding substitution tables and the complex layout management when the message is rendered with MicroVG.

 Principle
 ^^^^^^^^^